2w21234/privateST/README.md

 ## 1. Data Description

-The dataset used here is a scaled-down version of the public breast cancer spatial transcriptomics dataset, which originally contained data from 22 training patients and 1 test patient.
+The dataset provided here is a scaled-down version of the breast cancer spatial transcriptomics dataset.Test Set: The test set is identical to the one used for evaluation in the associated research paper.Test Images: Located in ./test/images/64.
+The original 512x512x3 pixel images were resized to 64x64x3 using bilinear interpolation.
+The test set is identical to the one evaluated in the associated research paper and consists of 529 samples in total.

 * **Training Counts Root:** `./training/counts/512/Breast_cancer`
 * **Training Images Root:** `./training/images/512/Breast_cancer`
 * **Test Images Root:** `./test/images/64`
-    * This directory contains the input images for `privateST`.
-The original 512x512x3 pixel images have been resized to 64x64x3 using bilinear interpolation.
 * **Test Patients CSV:** `./test/test_patients.csv`
 * **Test Counts Root:** `./test/counts/512/Breast_cancer`
 * **Gene Filter:** Set to `250`, meaning the model predicts the expression for the top 250 genes with the highest mean expression.